CodeWithKartikey/Project-Backend-Blog/README.md

 ## Description

 This repository serves as the backend for a sophisticated blogging application.
 It provides a robust API for managing users and blog posts.
-This repository serves as the backend for a sophisticated blogging application.
-It provides a robust API for managing users and blog posts.

 ## Features